Owen-sz/freegeek-info-script/README.md

 - [ ] SD card is not always accurate

 ### Quirks:
-- NVIDIA drivers may not be properly installed to scrape VRAM, may need an extra package installed
+- If using NVIDIA, depending on the driver, VRAM may not be able to be pulled
 - Product name may not show manufacturer
-- Disk sizes are not very accurate
+- Disk sizes can be inaccurate, round up to nearest 'common' disk size